simonwhitaker/goo-website/src/content/blog/0015-unique-identifier-no-warnings.md

 slug: uniqueidentifier-no-warnings
 ---

 If you use the [TestFlight SDK](https://www.testflightapp.com/sdk/download/) in your iOS app you should be aware of a small but significant change in v1.0 which went live a couple of weeks ago.
 As [this blog post](http://blog.testflightapp.com/post/19957620625/testflight-sdk-udid-access) explains, the TestFlight SDK no longer includes a device's UDID by default in the data it reports back to the mothership.
-This means that, again by default, data on sessions, checkpoints etc in the TestFlight SDK console will no longer be associated to a specific tester's device.
+This means that, again by default, data on sessions, checkpoints etc in the TestFlight SDK console will no longer be associated with a specific tester's device.
 The reason for the change is that the TestFlight SDK is intended for use on both test and production builds, and Apple will now [reject apps that ask for a device's UDID](http://techcrunch.com/2012/03/24/apple-udids/).

 As a workaround, the TestFlight SDK now contains a new class method, `+setDeviceIdentifier:`, which you can use to add a device's UDID to TestFlight's callback packets in your Ad-Hoc builds by simply adding the following line to your code (I've added it right after my call to `+takeOff:`):